 For health care workers dealing with acne, I would recommend the use of anti-inflammatory ingredients like niacinamide, azelaic acid, turmeric and centella asiatica.
 (For niacinamide, I would suggest The Ordinary Niacinamide 10% + Zinc 1%, The Inkey List Niacinamide Oil Control Serum and The Ordinary Azelaic Acid Suspension 10%.)

 Use a chemical exfoliant

 Chemical exfoliants such as alpha hydroxy acids—glycolic and lactic acid (or) beta hydroxy acids such as salicylic acid, work by dissolving dead cells on the skin’s surface.
 Over time, it improves the appearance of fine lines, wrinkles, rough textures, clogged pores whilst improving cell renewal and the lipid content in the barrier function.

 Hence it would be advisable to use products with chemical exfoliants to tackle any existing blemishes.
 If you’re newly venturing into this, I would recommend using chemical exfoliants once weekly and then gradually building it up.
+You can start with salicylic acid based cleanser, such as CeraVe Salicylic Acid Cleanser.
 Also, consult your dermatologist to help you choose the right product for your skin type.

 Spot treat your breakouts

 Wearing a mask can cause the face to sweat more and this can lead to an aggravation of breakouts, especially in acne-prone skin.
 The best approach would be spot treat the pimple when they pop-up using some trusty over-the-counter treatments.